sentinel-official/sentinel/wallet/README.md

 - If OpenVPN is installed and the client throws up the an error, try this command:

+- To know more about the Tunnelblick configuration, follow this [URL](https://tunnelblick.net/cFileLocations.html#configuration-files)

 ```
 export PATH=$(brew --prefix openvpn)/sbin:$PATH
 ````